jmwohl/Openframe-JSClientDocs/source/index.html.md

 > <i class="fa fa-chevron-circle-up"></i> Pick your favorite programming language

-Geocodio is a geocoding and reverse geocoding service that aims to fill a void in the community by allowing developers to geocode and reverse geocode large amounts of US addresses without worrying about daily limits and high costs.

-Our pricing structure is simple: you get the first 2,500 queries per day for free and after that you are charged $0.0005 per query (yep, that's $0.50 per 1,000 geocoding queries).
-This applies to all users.
+Geocodio's RESTful API allows you to perform forward and reverse geocoding lookups.
+We support both batch requests as well as individual lookups.

+You can also optionally ask for data appends such as timezone, congressional districts or similar things of that nature.

+The base API url is `https://api.geocod.io/v1/`.

-We provide a simple RESTful API, with a base url at `https://api.geocod.io/v1/` (You can also use Geocodio over plain HTTP at `http://api.geocod.io/v1/`, but it's not recommended).
+You can also use Geocodio over plain HTTP at `http://api.geocod.io/v1/`, but it's not recommended.

+All HTTP responses (including errors) are returned with [JSON-formatted](http://www.json.org) output.

+We may add additional fields to the output, but existing fields will never be changed or removed without a new API version release.

 <aside class="notice">
 Note the versioning prefix in the base url, which is required for all requests.